atlanhq/atlan-lineage-airflow/README.md

+## Send Airflow lineage to Atlan
-### Plugin to send airflow lineage data to Atlan
+#### This plugin allows you to send lineage metadata from Airflow to Atlan

 Data lineage helps you keep track of the origin of data, the transformations done on it over time  and its impact in an organization.
 Airflow has [built-in support](https://airflow.apache.org/docs/stable/lineage.html) to send lineage metadata to Apache Atlas.
 This plugin leverages that and enables you to create lineage metadata for operation on Snowflake entities.
+This lineage can then be viewed on Atlas or [Atlan](https://atlan.com)

-#### Prerequisites
+### Prerequisites
 You need to have the following setup before you can start using this:
 1. [Apache Airflow](https://airflow.apache.org/docs/stable/start.html)
 2. [Apache Atlas](http://atlas.apache.org)
 3. [Snowflake](https://www.snowflake.com)

-#### Installation:
+### Installation

 `pip3 install --ignore-installed git+ssh://git@github.com/atlanhq/atlan-airflow-lineage-plugin`

 #### Enable plugin
 1. To send lineage to Atlas, follow the instructions given [here](https://airflow.apache.org/docs/stable/lineage.html#apache-atlas).
 Just change `backend` to `atlan.lineage.backend.Atlas`